All Episodes

 Hope.

-You just leave it to the the magical figure to descend from the heavens and make everything nice.
+You just leave it to the magical figure to descend from the heavens and make everything nice.

 So hope won't cut it.

-It's happy as you are, though, and as jovial and witty as you are, you are a pessimist, right?
+As happy as you are, though, and as jovial and witty as you are, you are a pessimist, right?

-It's been tried everywhere around the planet, it's failed everywhere around the planet.
+It's been tried everywhere around the planet.

-Uh so we're ahead of the game on that.
+So we're ahead of the game on that.

-In fact, it was a a uh a Polish guy who who called me up a couple of years ago on this show and uh and said, I came here to get away from all of this stuff.
+And in a sense, I think millions of immigrants in this country, in fact, it was a Polish guy who called me up a couple of years ago on this show and said, I came here to get away from all of this stuff.

 Where do I go now?

-We're like the compared to the natives, we're like the canaries in the coal mine.
+Compared to the natives, we're like the canaries in the coal mine.

-Whenever they try to shove be it nationalized health care or any other kind of mandate or social, everybody else does it.
+Whenever they try to shove, be it nationalized health care or any other kind of mandate or social, everybody else does it.

 Every civilized nation in Europe does it.